compet-cisam/hospital-patient-records/README.md

 - **Author**: Gabriel Borges
 - **Organization**: COMPET CISAM
+- **Project Focus**: Maternity and Women's Healthcare Analysis
 - **Tools Used**:
-  - Python for data analysis
+  - Python for data analysis and statistical computing
-  - Pandas for data manipulation
+  - Pandas for data manipulation and filtering
+  - NumPy for numerical computations
-  - Matplotlib/Seaborn for visualization
+  - Matplotlib/Seaborn for data visualization
+  - SciPy for statistical analysis
-  - Jupyter Notebook for interactive analysis
+  - Jupyter Notebook for interactive analysis and documentation

 ## 📞 Contact